 |New South Wales|

-AGL vs EnergyAustralia plans and offers
+AGL vs EnergyAustralia Plans and Offers

-|AGL plan name||AGL plan description|
+|AGL Energy plan name||AGL Energy plan description|

-|AGL Solar||A smaller discount off the reference price with a higher solar feed-in-tariff|
+|Solar Saver||No discount off the reference price but a higher solar feed-in tariff|

 |EnergyAustralia plan name||EnergyAustralia plan description|